How to take care of an Anthurium pot plant and cut flower

-Anthuriums like to stand in a well-lighted place, but do not like direct sunlight.
+Anthuriums like to stand in a well-lighted place, but don’t like direct sunlight.
 When the plant is positioned in the dark, it will give fewer flowers.
-They love warmth and are happiest at a temperature between 20°C and 22°C. The minimum temperature for both the pot plant and cut flower is 16°C. Keep them away from draughts and do not place them close to a hot radiator.
+They love warmth and are happiest at a temperature between 20°C and 22°C. The minimum temperature for both the pot plant and cut flower is 16°C. Keep them away from draughts and don’t place them close to a hot radiator.
 Anthuriums really prefer high humidity, so for example in the bathroom is where they feel most at home.

 Anthurium plant care tips

 In the winter period, the Anthurium plant should be watered once a week.
 In the summer, it can be watered more frequently, but twice a week should be enough.
 Do you want to pamper your plant?
-Spray it now and again with a plant spray, so that it imagines it’s in the tropics.
+Spray it now and then with a plant spray, so that it imagines its in the tropics.

-After buying the flowers, just cut 5 centimetres off the end of the stalk and put the flower(s) in a clean vase with tap water.
+After buying the flowers, cut 5 cm off the end of the stalk and put the flower(s) in a clean vase with tap water.
 Anthurium flowers are very clean and keep the water clear.
-It doesn’t need cut flower food, but does tolerate it.
-So with bouquets of mixed flower, you can add some cut flower food without any problem.
-Refresh the water in the vase of the Anthuriums about once a week and at the same time cut one centimeter off the stem.
-This means the Anthurium will stand easily for two to three weeks in its vase.
-Long-lasting enjoyment without dirty vases or a lot of hassle!
+They don’t need cut flower food, but do tolerate it.
+So with bouquets of mixed flowers, you can add some cut flower food without any problem.
+Refresh the water in the vase of the Anthuriums about once a week, and cut one centimeter off the stem at the same time.
+This will ensure the Anthurium easily blooms for two to three weeks.
+Long-lasting enjoyment, without dirty vases or a lot of hassle!

 What to do with coloured leaves?

-When the plant has brown leaves and leaf tips, it is getting too much or too little water.
+When an Anthurium plant has brown leaves and leaf tips, it’s getting too much or too little water.
 Before you give water, feel how moist the soil in the pot is.
 If it feels rather dry, the plant needs some water.
 But if the soil is moist, wait a week before watering again.

 Are the leaves yellowish?
-It is likely that the Anthurium is getting too much sunlight and needs to be moved further away from the window.
-Are new flowers coming, but they stay green?
-Then it is getting too little light and it needs to be moved closer to the window.
-Dead flowers, old and yellowed leaves can be cut off, because after the old leaves and flowers discolour, the Anthurium just produces new flowers.
+Then it’s likely that the Anthurium is getting too much sunlight and needs to be moved further away from the window.
+Are new flowers coming, but do they stay green?
+Then it’s getting too little light and it needs to be moved closer to the window.
+Dead flowers, old and yellowed leaves can be cut off, because then the Anthurium can produce new flowers.
 How great is that?

-If your Anthurium has grown too big for the pot, repotting is a good idea.
+If your Anthurium has grown too big for its pot, repotting is a good idea.
 Do this preferably in spring, because the lighter days stimulate the formation of buds.
-Put the plant in a pot with a diameter of at least 20% wider than the previous one and use special Anthurium soil to do this.
-If you are going to repot, mix in a bit of Anthurium feed at the same time so that the plant has a bit in reserve for growing.
+Place the plant in a pot with a diameter of at least 20% wider than the previous one, and use special Anthurium soil to do this.
+If you are going to repot your plant, mix in a bit of Anthurium feed at the same time so that the plant has a bit in reserve for growing.

-If you have other questions, you can refer to our FAQs.
+If you have other Anthurium plant care related questions, please refer to our FAQs.